ShubhamNagarkar/MedicalBot/README.md

 4.  **Utilities (`utils.py`):** Helper functions support various tasks throughout the notebooks.

-Okay, this is excellent detail about your experimental process and findings.
-Here's how you can integrate this information into the README, likely as a new section detailing the implementation choices and rationale.

-Add this section, perhaps after the ## 📁 Repository Structure section:

-Markdown

 ## 🛠️ Implementation Details & Experiments

 This section details key technical decisions and findings from experiments conducted during the development of MedicalBot's RAG pipeline, primarily documented in `RAG_retrieval_analysis.ipynb`.